 - A host (usually a committee) willing to make local arrangements and coordinate with the site.
 Many colleges and universities have conference planning assistance.

-- An auditorium or similar space suitable for the conference itself (min 250), and room for four or more "breakout" groups (30-50), which may be a combination of the main space and smaller rooms.
+- An auditorium or similar space suitable for the conference itself (capacities in recent years have been 400-450), and room for 8-12 pre-conference workshops "breakout" groups (30-50), which may be a combination of the main space and smaller rooms.
 Note that while a keynote may be held in an auditorium, it is preferable for the main conference day to have tables and chairs for seating.

 - Wireless network available to attendees free or sponsored by the conference